TypeChecked/alphabet-soup/README.md

 This library is intended to give a seamless way to manipulate scala structures into one another, mixing the types intelligently as required

+## Installation

+You will have to clone the repo and do sbt publishLocal

 ## Concepts

 ### Mixers